ballerina-platform/graphql-tools/README.md

 The client generated from the GraphQL config file can be used in your applications to call the queries/mutations in each GraphQL document against the GraphQL API corresponding to the GraphQL schema defined in the GraphQL config file.

-If you want to generate a single Ballerina clients for a given set of GraphQL documents you can use the following command.
+If you want to generate a single Ballerina client for a given set of GraphQL documents you can use the following command.

 ```
 bal graphql [-i | --input] <graphql-configuration-file-path> [-o | --output] <output-location>